-Here’s a little secret: there’s hole-in-the-wall eatery right next to, and sharing a kitchen with Rosenstein, one of the best traditional Hungarian restaurants in Budapest.
-In fact, Rosenstein itself grew out of this tiny, smoke-filled space back in 1989, before hoisting itself into an elegant sit-down venue.
-In other words, at Kürtös Ételbár you can enjoy the same goulash soup (€2), beef stew (€5), and schnitzel (€5) that they serve next door at steeper price points.
+Here’s a little secret: there’s hole-in-the-wall right next to and sharing a kitchen with Rosenstein, one of the top traditional Hungarian restaurants in Budapest.
+In fact, Rosenstein itself grew out of this tiny space back in 1989, before hoisting itself into an elegant sit-down venue.
+In other words, at Kürtös Ételbár you can enjoy the same goulash soup (€2), beef stew (€5), and schnitzel (€5) they serve next door, but at much friendlier price points.

-Kürtös’s daily-changing menu, chalked on the blackboard, includes a couple of soups, vegetable stews like spinach or squash topped with a sunny side up egg (€5), and made-to-order meats like pork schnitzel and cordon bleu (€4).
+Kürtös’s daily-changing menu, chalked on the blackboard, includes a couple of soups, vegetable stews topped with a sunny side up egg (€5), and made-to-order breaded meats like a pork schnitzel and a cordon bleu (€4).
 Palacsinta, the Hungarian crepe, is also available (get two for €1).

-Unfortunately, Kürtös Ételbár comes with a few downsides.
-When I say it’s tiny and smoke-filled, I do mean both—the space can accommodate about six people before it starts to feel packed and sweltering.
-The bare, metal high-tables aren’t the least bit inviting.
+The only downside here is the lack of space and the occasionally unpleasant cooking smells: The space can accommodate about six people before it starts to feel packed and sweltering, and The bare, metal high-tables aren’t the least bit inviting.
 As a result, customers, most of whom are repeats from the neighborhood, usually take their meals to go.
 Things clear out a bit after the midday buzz, usually around 1 p.m.